quorumcontrol/tupelo-wasm-sdk/README.md

 V2 of the tupelo-js-sdk is a standalone SDK that works with wasm to talk directly to the Tupelo network and does not require a rpc server.

-Note: in the words of IPFS: this project is still in Alpha, lots of development is happening, API might change, beware of the Dragons 🐉..
+Note: in the words of IPFS: this project is still in Alpha, lots of development is happening, API might change, beware of the Dragons 🐉.

+See https://docs.quorumcontrol.com/ for an overview of Tupelo, the whitepaper, other SDKs, etc. For a high-level walkthrough see this video: https://youtu.be/4Oz03l9IQPc which uses the [Tupelo ChainTree Explorer](https://github.com/quorumcontrol/wasm-explorer) described below.

+## Examples
+We have a comprehensive collection of examples in the *examples/* directory, which should help you get up to speed quickly on various aspects of the SDK.

+## Tupelo ChainTree Explorer
+We have made a main demo app based on the SDK, the [Tupelo ChainTree Explorer](https://github.com/quorumcontrol/wasm-explorer).
+This lets you explore ChainTrees in the Tupelo testnet, and should be a great reference for learning how to use the Tupelo Wasm SDK in depth!

 ## API
 See: [https://quorumcontrol.github.io/tupelo-wasm-sdk/docs/tupelo-wasm-sdk.html](https://quorumcontrol.github.io/tupelo-wasm-sdk/docs/tupelo-wasm-sdk.html)